adiran180/ELK-Stacker-Project/README.md

 ![github-small](https://github.com/adiran180/ELK-Stacker-Project/blob/95d080d4a362518e912e43d691110ae64e0bf2ec/ELK-Stacker-Project/My%20Final%20ELK%20Diagram.png)

-These files hmay be used to recreate the entire project pictured above. on the other hand, select pieces can be used to replicate only part of the project, like Metricbeat.
+These files may be used to recreate the entire project pictured above.
+On the other hand, select pieces can be used to replicate only part of the project, like the Metricbeat section.

  - https://github.com/adiran180/ELK-Stacker-Project/tree/main/ELK-Stacker-Project/Ansible